Service agreements, standards and guidelines for Community Care

 Service Agreements and Short Form Agreements

 Most organisations delivering Community Care services enter into a Service Agreement with us, with a few exceptions entering into a Short Form Agreement.
-The Community Care Service Agreement comprises 2 parts:
+Read more about the terms:

 The Service Agreement is part of the streamlined Standard Suite of Contracts developed by us to support our commitment to reducing red tape.
 The suite provides the standard terms and conditions for all social services funding across the Queensland Government.